Jordan

 But I found it strange that people stop there, and don't continue to see some of the amazing sites of Petra.
 It isn't just the treasury.
 We hike around most of the day and I was exhausted and didn't want to sit around and wait for sunset so we got a short donkey ride back to the Treasury, just so we could say we've ridden a donkey.
 We stayed at a nicer accommodation for a couple nights, Amra Palace Hotel.
 There buffet was quite nice, and we got a discount one night.
 After our day in Petra, we had a Turkish bath experience at the hotel.
 It was nice to be scrubbed clean, and given a wet massage.
 I was very relaxed afterwards.

-Anyway the shore diving was average, may have been better is we could have dove deeper, maybe more big marine life would have been there.
+we could have dove deeper, maybe more big marine life would have been there.

 That same day we drove to Wadi Rum, another highlight.
 Spencer really loved this trip.
 We took a jeep tour out into the wadi, hike through a small canyon, sand dune, and stayed at a camp with some of the local Bedouins who have made tourism their lively hood.
 We learned that everyone of this tribe, this area of Bedouins are all related.
 So they would say to us, 'he’s my cousin.'
 TE Lawrence, Lawrence of Arabia wrote about this Wadi Rum, its sculpted rocks, dunes, and Bedouin escarpments in the Seven Pillars of Wisdom.